info201b-au2022/project-mcaldaer/docs/p01-proposal.md

 1. **What kinds of interactions or violence occur between police and civilians?
 What are the most common ones?**
 The question is important because civilians in Seattle should get informed about what kind of treatment they could get by the police when they are reasonably suspicious of criminal activity.

-2. **Analyze general demographics in Seattle.**
-This analysis is important because we could compare with the result for other research questions.
-We could check whether the distribution of police interactions in Seattle goes along with the general demographics such as race, gender, or geography.
-If there are deviations, we might conclude that there are other biases that affect the result.

-3. **How are police interactions in Seattle distributed across race and gender?
+2. **How are police interactions in Seattle distributed across race and gender?
 Does it align with the general demographics?
 Or is there any bias?**
 Obviously, it is important that there should be no discrimination across race or gender.
-By this research question, we could figure out whether SPD discriminates against certain groups of people in their interactions.
+With analysis of general demographics in Seattle, we could check whether the distribution of police interactions goes along with the general demographics of race and gender.
+Then we would be able to figure out whether SPD discriminates against certain groups of people in their interactions.

-4. **How are police interactions in Seattle distributed geographically across the city?
+3. **How are police interactions in Seattle distributed geographically across the city?
 Does it align with the general demographics?
 Or is there any bias?**
 This question will reveal where in the city there is high frequency of police interaction.
-This question is important because it can help us understand where SPD may be over- or under-policing, and may also reveal policing biases related to race or other factors.
+It is important because it can help us understand where SPD may be over- or under-policing, and may also reveal policing biases related to race or other factors.
+With analysis of general demographics in Seattle, we could check whether the distribution of police interactions goes along with the general demographics of geography.
+If there are deviations, we might conclude that there are other biases that affect the result.

 ### ***The Dataset:***